tobiaszpuslecki/Data_ImpactOfCompression/README.md

 # Data_ImpactOfCompression
-Data_Study of the impact of data compression on the energy consumption
+Data for "Study of the impact of data compression on the energy consumption" article.

+Authors: D. Piątkowski, T. Puślecki, K. Walkowiak

+Article data:
+**TODO**